Muthuvignesh25/Optical-Character-Recognition-using-Spring-Boot/README.md

 Instead of reinventing the wheel and coming up with a very complex (but useful) solution, let's settle down a bit and use what's already offered.</p>

 <h3>Tesseract:</h3>
-The technology giant, Google, has been developing an OCR engine, Tesseract, which has a decades-long history since its original inception.
+<p>The technology giant, Google, has been developing an OCR engine, Tesseract, which has a decades-long history since its original inception.
 It offers an API for a bunch of languages, though we'll focus on the Tesseract Java API.

 Tesseract is very easy to implement, and subsequently isn't overly powerful.
 It's mainly used for reading computer generated text on black and white images, which is done with decent accuracy.
 Although it's not really meant for real-world text.